-The building was designed by British architect Amanda Levete and encompasses a roof which doubles as a public park.
+The building was designed by British architect Amanda Levete and encompasses a roof that doubles as a public park.
 It is located in the area of Belém that has lots of other musicals to go and explore.

 Portugal’s capital is a city that has something to offer every type of traveler on any kind of budget.
 It would make the perfect Portugal long weekend, or even if you just one day in Portugal.

-Comment down below if you think we missed anything that needs adding to the one day in Lisbon list!!
+Comment down below if you think we missed anything that needs adding to the one day in the Lisbon list!!

 Find out other great places in Europe to visit in 2019